coldfix/Citip/README.rst

 Information Theoretic Inequality Prover (C++/CLI version).

 This program is a fork of Xitip_ which is based on ITIP_ and depends on QSopt_.

-The only difference from Xitip (so far) is, that the GTK frontend was replaced by a simple CLI frontend. *Why?* I found the GUI inconvenient to work with and pointless for this particular application.
+At this point, the only difference from Xitip is, that the GTK frontend was replaced by a simple CLI frontend.

+*Why fork?*

+- I found the GUI inconvenient to work with and pointless for this particular application.
 CLI applications can be used for automated purposes much more easily.
+- To provide a public platform for possible continued development of the application.
+I was unable to get in contact with any of the original authors of Xitip (emails are dead), and there is (AFAIK) no public VCS.
+I probably won't do much on this repository on my own, but **if you have any ideas and/or patches to contribute, don't be shy!** I probably won't be able to answer any questions, but asking can't hurt.
+In any case, just open an issue or send me a pull-request.

 .. _Xitip: http://xitip.epfl.ch/
 .. _ITIP: http://user-www.ie.cuhk.edu.hk/~ITIP/